-- 1. Fill in date & location (include address if other than Augustana).RCSLH= Roseman Center for Speech, Language, and Hearing - Document only total number of direct contact hours and quarter hours (15 min.= .25; 30 min= .5; 45 min= .75 hours) - 3.
+- 1. Fill in date & location (include address if other than Augustana).RCSLH= Roseman Center for Speech, Language, and Hearing - 2.
+Document only total number of direct contact hours and minutes) - 3.
 Ask supervisor to sign in ink and list his or her credentials after the name

-Dates Setting Client's Initials or Age (yr;mo) Hours Supervisor's Signature & Credentials
+Setting Client's Supervisor's Signature Dates Age (yr;mo) Hours Initials or & Credentials Code Speech Articulation Fluency Voice Language Hearing Feeding/Swallowing

-Code & Credentials

-Speech ·

-Articulation 1 Γ

-Fluency

-Voice -

-Language

-Hearing

-пеанну

-Feedi ing/Swallowing